 They are using Facebook Ads, Native Ads, boosting, etc. and other promotional techniques instead of only relying on traditional marketing.
 They are more prioritizing their website and their social media networks unlike before.
 They are implementing more digital strategies to keep their existing customers and gain new ones.

 Skills that we can learn or polish during the lockdown

-However, as we are under lockdown and can’t leave our homes, this gives us ample time to do something productive, instead of wasting it meaninglessly by consuming media or just sitting at home doing nothing.
+However, as we are under lockdown and can’t leave our homes, this gives us ample time to do something productive instead of wasting it meaninglessly by consuming media or just sitting at home doing nothing.

-One of the best ways to utilize this time would be to learn a new skillset or polish up a long-forgotten one.
+One of the best ways to utilize this time would be to learn a new skill set or polish up a long-forgotten one.
 A new skillset will help pave the way down your career path.
 People who have lost their jobs can use this to pursue a new one or go towards a different career path or even start their own business.

 At a time when the world feels like it has stopped, we need to realize that time is precious now more than ever.
-As soon as the lockdown is over, everything will switch to high gear and started grinding, not giving us the time to casually catch up to it.
+As soon as the lockdown is over, everything will switch to high gear and start grinding, not giving us the time to casually catch up to it.

 So, the skill set that should be acquired can be divided into these 4 criteria.